probe-rs/vscode/README.md

 * Configure your own VSCode project as per instructions below.
 This repo also contains a [debug-example](https://github.com/probe-rs/vscode/tree/master/debug_example) folder, with a fully functional Embedded Rust environment on a STM32H745ZI-Q Nucleo board.
   * If you install using the extension `.vsix`, then the example folder can be found your home directory, usually something like `~/.vscode/extensions/probe-rs.probe-rs-debugger-0.2.1/debug_example`

+* **TIP:** RTT sends data into a terminal window per channel.
+For multiple channels, you may want to consider using the new [VSCode Terminal tabs](https://code.visualstudio.com/updates/v1_57#_integrated-terminal) setting.

 ![probe-rs-debugger](images/probe-rs-debugger.gif)

 ## Sample `launch.json`